 Vacuum bags are great for sealing in dust, but it can be tough to tell when a bag gets full.
 Also, when a bag fills up, it will need to be tossed out—meaning you’ll have to keep buying more bags.

-The main thing to consider is if you’d rather have the convenience of a bagless vacuum or the added protection of keeping dust and allergens sealed and thrown away in a bag.
+The main thing to consider is if you’d rather have the convenience of a bagless vacuum or the added protection of keeping dust sealed and thrown away in a bag.

 You’ll want to consider what areas of the home you’ll be using a vacuum to clean.
 Look for attachment options like upholstery tools, dusting brushes, and crevice tools.